top of page

 –––––

-One silver-lining is that Trump announced the tariffs nearly two months ahead of actually taking office.
-His threats may therefore be construed as invitations to negotiation, at least as far as Mexico and Canada are concerned.
-Last time he was president, Trump launched an early attack on the North American Free Trade Agreement (NAFTA), sparking a renegotiation that eventually led to the United States-Mexico-Canada Agreement (USMCA).
-While USMCA is now widely regarded as inferior to NAFTA, the damage was not too great.
-USMCA maintained most of the original features of NAFTA, while updating certain environmental clauses, working regulations, and digital trade provisions.
-It also produced minor benefits for US dairy and automobile industries, while Canadians got more access to duty-free US goods online.
+USMCA is now regarded as inferior to NAFTA, but the damage was not too great.
+After all, USMCA retained most of the original features of NAFTA, while updating a few environmental clauses, working regulations, and digital trade provisions.
+The new trade agreement produced minor benefits for US dairy and automobile industries, while Canadians got more access to duty-free US goods online.

 US and Chinese broad trade balances were unaffected by Trump's tariffs, but trade ended up being diverted via other Asian economies - and American's paid the price (Source: here)

-The opposite happened in China.
-Direct exports to the US declined, but instead Chinese exports went to Asian countries, which then exported to the United States.
+Predictably, the opposite happened in China.
+Direct Chinese exports to the US declined, but Chinese exports merely went via other Asian countries, which then re-exported the goods to the United States.
 Result: China’s trade surplus continued to rise.
-In fact, the only material difference between the pre- and post-tariff situation was that US trade became more inefficient, negatively impacting American welfare and jobs.
+In other words, the only material difference between the pre- and post-tariff situation was that US trade became much less efficient, negatively impacting American welfare and jobs.
 The Carnagie Endowment estimates the US lost a quarter of a million jobs due to Trump’s tariffs (see here).

-As an economist, I find protectionists and the wider public’s recurring failure to understand trade policy deeply exasperating.
-Protectionists are sometimes just plain stupid, but mostly they are operating in the service of some special interest group.
-They know fully well that protectionism is bad.
-As such, I find them to be deeply immoral people.
-As for the ignorance of the wider public, it seems that no matter how many times protectionism is shown not to work, protectionists still manage to find a way to sell the idea to the Great Unwashed.
-Sigh!
+As an economist, I find the general public’s recurring failure to understand why protectionism is bad deeply exasperating.
+Much of the blame lies at the door of the policy-makers and interest groups, who promote tariffs.
+These people know fully well that protectionism is bad, but they do it anyway.
+They are rancid.
+As for the ignorance of the wider public, it seems that no matter how many times protectionism is shown not to work, the public still falls for the old snake-oil arguments.

 –––––

 Economies function best without distortions or barriers to trade.
-The only exceptions are when there are market failures, such as monopolies, or externalities such as pollution in which case governments are right to adjust prices to ensure that the economy remains efficient.
-In all other cases, the notion that the world can be made better by imposing taxes on, or entirely banning, some or all forms of trade is simply wrong; protectionism always hurts society in the aggregate and the benefits, if there are any at all, accrue only to small sets of special interests.
+Ideally, the only time you intervene in prices is when there are significant market failures, such as monopolies, or externalities like pollution.
+In these cases, governments can improve the efficiency of the economy by adjusting prices using various taxes.
+In all other cases, the notion that the government can make the economy work better by imposing taxes on, or entirely banning trade is simply wrong; protectionism always hurts society in the aggregate and the benefits, if there are any at all, accrue only to special interest groups.

-The reason tariffs are bad is that they distort markets (for a more comprehensive exposition on tariffs read this).
-Let me spell out what that means.
+Tariffs are bad, because they distort markets (for a more comprehensive exposition on tariffs read this).
+Let me spell it out.
 A tariff is a tax, which is placed on top of the competitive price.
 It is paid by the consumer, whose income therefore does not stretch as far as it would without the tariff.
 Having less real income, the consumer consumes less, which reduces the level of economic activity.
-When tariffs are placed selectively on imports only, foreign firms often direct their sales elsewhere, so domestic consumers end up with less choice.
+Tariffs also have the effect of prompting foreign firms to direct their exports elsewhere, so domestic consumers end up with less choice.

-Tariffs enable domestic firms to sell their goods at a higher price that includes the tariff, which means that the domestic firm gets a de facto windfall at the expense of the consumer, albeit only to the extent that the firm is able to produce at a cost below the market price plus the tariff and that consumer demand does not shrink so much that lower sales volumes completely offset the tariff-augmented price.
+Tariffs enable domestic firms to sell their goods at a higher tariff-augmented price, giving domestic firms a de facto windfall at the expense of domestic consumers.
+In other words, tariffs are an income transfer from consumers to businesses.
+However, this transfer is onky material to the extent the firm is able to produce at a cost below the market price plus the tariff and that consumer demand does not shrink so much at the higher tariff price that the lower sales volumes do not entirely erode away the income from the higher tariff-augmented price.

-In general, the greater the tariff the greater the cost to society.
+The greater the tariff, the greater the cost to society.
 In the extreme case of a prohibitively high tariff, no trade takes place at all.
-At this point, consumers only have access to goods produced at home, often at far higher costs than goods produced overseas.
-Many goods are typically also of inferior quality and there is far less choice.
-All the usual benefits from trade – greater variety, cheaper goods, specialisation, superior quality as well as efficient and competitive domestic industries – are lost.
+At this point, consumers only have access to goods produced at home, often at far higher costs than goods sourced overseas.
+Many domestic goods are typically also of inferior quality and there is naturally far less choice when tariffs are high enough to shut down trade entirely.
+All the usual benefits from trade – greater variety, cheaper goods, specialisation, superior quality as well as more efficient and competitive domestic industries – are lost.
 Society is demonstrably worse off.

-Incidentally, the logic of free trade applies equally to trade within and between countries.
-Yet, inter-country trade tends to be far more riven with tariffs, quotas, and non-tariff barriers than intra-country trade.
-Have you ever heard anyone call for tariffs on trade between New York and Philadelphia?
-Or between Blooklyn and Queens?
+Incidentally, this logic - that free trade is best - applies equally to trade within and between countries.
+Yet, you rarely hear of intra-country tariffs.
+For example, have you ever heard anyone call for tariffs on trade between, say, New York and Philadelphia?
+Or between Brooklyn and Queens?
 Or between England and Wales?
-The answer, I suspect, is that you have not!
-Indeed, one of the core strengths of the US economy is precisely that it is a giant free market.
+The answer, I suspect, is no. One of the greatest strengths of the US economy is precisely that it is one giant free trade area.
 The same is true for the European Single Market.
-Brexit has been such a disaster precisely because it impedes free trade between continental Europe and United Kingdom.
-Every free trade agreement in operation in the world today was signed out of a wish to reduce trade barriers, because they are so damaging.
+Brexit has been such a disaster for the UK, because it impedes free trade between continental Europe and Britain.
+Every free trade agreement in operation in the world today was signed out of a wish to reduce trade barriers, precisely because they are so damaging.

 –––––

-A slightly more sophisticated argument in favour of tariffs is that they are necessary to offset broader types of industry protection abroad.
+A slightly more sophisticated protectionist argument is that tariffs are necessary to offset broader types of industry protection abroad.
 China, it is alleged, has protected its industries for years in multiple ways, including government subsidies and directed credit.
-These measures supposedly amount to beggar-thy-neighbour policies in response to which some people see tariffs as targeted, efficient, and proportional.
+These measures supposedly amount to beggar-thy-neighbour policies in response to which some people see targeted tariffs as legitimte and even efficient.

 There are two problems with this argument.

 First, tariffs easily provoke reciprocal tariffs, thus triggering trade wars.
 Trade wars are unambiguously bad, because they simply destroy trade.
 A world with less trade is hugely sub-optimal in macroeconomic terms.
 It is bad for all countries.
-The world largely avoided a broader trade war in response to Trump's first round of tariffs on China, because China showed great restraint.
+The world largely avoided a broader trade war in response to Trump's first-term China tariffs, because China showed great restraint.

-The other and more significant problem with the argument in favour of tariffs on beggar-thy-neighbour grounds is that China’s industrial policies, while successful in expanding China’s influence within certain sectors, such as electric vehicles, have clearly not benefitted China in macro terms – nor have they evidently damaged the United States.
+The other and more significant problem with the argument in favour of tariffs as a remedy for beggar-thy-neighbour policies is that China’s industrial policies, while successful in expanding China’s global influence in certain sectors, such as electric vehicles, have clearly not benefitted China overall, nor have they evidently damaged the United States.

-Tariffs and protectionism in all its forms may feel good, but they are in fact ineffective and damaging policies.
-Take China.
+Now look at China, which is actually a great example how tariffs and protectionism are ineffective and damaging.
 China’s rise from economic isolation to global superpower was achieved despite protectionism, not because of it.
 The four core drivers of China’s economic ‘miracle’ were: (a) the opening of the economy to international trade; (b) high savings and investment rates; (c) sound macroeconomic management; and, (d) a relentless focus on long-term policy objectives.

-Protectionism has generally worked against China’s economy.
+By contrast, Chinese protectionism has generally worked against China’s economy.
 China’s current pronounced economic downturn is directly attributable to government intervention in the house market.
 By subsidising capital for the real estate sector for far too long, China ended up building too many houses, leading to an eventual collapse in the building sector and years of painful macroeconomic adjustment.
-The housing sector may have grown radidly for a period of time, but ultimately the misallocation of capital brought down the sector and now China’s macroeconomy is paying the price.
-The same may well happen in other sectors of the Chinese economy unless market forces are given a greater role in resource allocation.
+The housing sector may have grown radidly for a period of time under protection, but ultimately the misallocation of capital brought down the sector and now China’s macroeconomy is paying the price.
+The same may well happen in other sectors of the Chinese economy unless market forces are given greater prominence in resource allocation.

 –––––

-What should a country do if its industries compete in sectors in which foreign competitors benefit from government protection?
-First, the country should rejoice that its consumers have access to more choice and cheaper goods than in protectionist countries.
+What should a country do if its industries happen to be competing in sectors, where foreign competitors benefit from governmental protection?
+First, the country should rejoice that its consumers have more choice and cheaper goods than in protectionist countries.
 This is basically the case of the United States over the past three decades.
 Second, home industries should focus on areas where they have a genuine competitive edge, taking world prices as given and letting resources find their most optimal allocation accordingly.
 Remember there is always a competitive edge, because trade depends on comparative, not absolute advantage.
-Comparative advantage means home industries can be competitive even if all the goods they produce cost more than those produced in cheaper countries.
-Each country’s industries ends up specialising in the goods in which they are better relative to the other goods they produce.
+Comparative advantage means home industries can be competitive even if all the goods they produce cost more than those produced overseas.
+The country’s industries end up specialising in the goods in which they are better relative to the other goods the country produces.
 Each country ends up producing a sub-set of goods rather than all of them.

-What countries should avoid at all cost is acting like King Canute trying in vain to stop the unstoppable.
+What countries should avoid at all cost is to act like King Canute, who famously tried in vain to stop the tide.
 Take world prices as given.
 Take China as given.
-Do not guide precious resources down some blind alley artificially created by trade distortions.
+Do not guide precious resources down some blind alley that has been artificially created by tariffs and other trade distortions.
 Resources, if thus misallocated, never deliver genuinely competitive firms, only rent-seeking, corrupt and inefficient firms, and fiscal problems, without in any way improving external balances.

-If a government really wants to help an industry, it can provide temporary financial assistance to the industry to help it adjust swiftly and easily to changing global conditions.
-Even more importantly, the government can maintain sound, sustainable macroeconomic policies, including a commitment to free and undistorted international trade.
+If a government really wants to help an industry, it can provide temporary financial assistance to enable industry to adjust swiftly and easily to changing global conditions.
+Even more importantly, the government should maintain sound, sustainable macroeconomic policies, including a commitment to free and undistorted international trade.
 By removing itself as determinant of relative prices, the government ensures the most stable economic environment, which in turn provides the best possible conditions for investment.

 –––––